azat-io/azat-io-old/content/en/fluid-interfaces.md

 image: /posts/fluid-interfaces-preview.png
 ---

-Ohayo, as they say!

-Today's web is a wild zoo of all kinds of devices on which you can run a browser.
-And, therefore, our site should look cheerfully both on different mobile phones and on tablets, laptops, desktop computers.
+Modern web is a zoo of all kinds of devices on which a browser can be launched.
+Therefore, developers keep an eye on how the website looks on different mobile devices, tablets, and desktop computers.

-Due to the small screen size of mobile devices, for example, it makes sense to change font sizes and all kinds of indents on the page down.
+Due to the small screens of mobile devices, it is necessary to reduce the font size and spacing on the page.

-Fortunately, there are a couple of ways to use CSS to set the font size, which would be fun to scale between different values ​​​​within a certain range of viewport width.

-As a rule, an average developer uses media expressions for these purposes.
-It looks something like this:
+The most common way to do this is through media queries.
+For example:

 ```css
 .button {